initia-labs/opinit-bots/executor/README.md

   //
   // If you don't want to use the bridge executor feature, you can leave it empty.
   "bridge_executor": "",
+  // OracleBridgeExecutor is the key name in the keyring for the oracle bridge executor,
+  // which is used to relay oracle transaction from l1 to l2.
+  //
+  // If L2 is using oracle, you need to set this field.
+  "oracle_bridge_executor": "",

   // DisableOutputSubmitter is the flag to disable the output submitter.
   // If it is true, the output submitter will not be started.